 Community Engagement is the process by which citizens are engaged to work and learn together on behalf of their communities to create and realize bold visions for the future.
 Community Engagement can involve informing citizens about your initiative, inviting their input, collaborating with them to generate solutions, and partnering with the community from the beginning to tackle community issues together.
 Community Engagement increases community cohesion and allows for the community to have ownership over the outcomes that will ultimately impact them.

 Tamarack is uniquely positioned to act as a bridge between theory and practice.
 We apply the theory to community contexts and teach and coach organizations, municipalities and groups to engage their communities meaningfully.
-We stress the importance of approaching engagement with an outcomes-based lens, of always involving context experts, and to provide community ownership of solutions whenever possible.
+We stress the importance of always involving context experts, to provide community ownership of solutions whenever possible, and connecting engagement practices with the outcomes we seek.
 We are leaders in applying community engagement to systems-thinking in order to work collaboratively for community-wide change.

 Fear is one of the biggest barriers that prevents changemakers from applying authentic community engagement practices.
 In this paper, Lisa Attygalle explores the role of fear in the engagement process, and provides practical strategies for transforming and applying fear in community engagement.

 A paper that discusses how to increase the authenticity of community engagement and eradicate tokenistic community engagement through the meaningful involvement of context experts.

 By Lisa Attygalle

 There has been a marked increase in demand for ‘Community-Led’ approaches to change across the country.
 We need to be intentional though about what ‘Community-Led’ means so that communities are not inadvertently acted-upon, and instead are empowered through leadership.